araffin/robotics-rl-srl/README.md

 ## Reinforcement Learning

 Note: All CNN policies normalize input, dividing it by 255.
-By default, 4 observations are stacked.
+By default, observations are not stacked.
 For SRL, states are normalized using a running mean/std average.

 About frame-stacking, action repeat (frameskipping) please read this blog post: [Frame Skipping and Pre-Processing for DQN on Atari](https://danieltakeshi.github.io/2016/11/25/frame-skipping-and-preprocessing-for-deep-q-networks-on-atari-2600-games/)